lizardfs/documentation/source/devguide/repository.rst

 *  We do strive to maintain backward compatibility.
 Changes which make existing installations break during an upgrade, won't be accepted.

-*  Your changes most probably will be rebased to the top of the master before being pushed to the repository.
+*  Your changes most probably will be re based to the top of the master before being pushed to the repository.
 This makes the git tree simpler if there is no important reason to add any branches and merges there.